 We do not yet have a vaccine that protects against RSV.
 However, we have immune globulins that will give temporary immunity to patients, and that we give to children (such as babies born prematurely) who are most likely to have life-threatening RSV infections.
 The best prevention involves good handwashing, and keeping small babies away from anyone known to have RSV (and possibly even from anyone with a bad cold).

 Since RSV is a virus, the antibacterial antibiotics will not help at all, although they might be needed for a child who gets a bacterial infection on top of an RSV infection.
 Unlike most viruses, there is a medicine, ribavirin, which can block RSV infections.
 There are many problems with ribavirin: it must be inhaled, so a patient on ribavirin must be in a mist or oxygen tent or on a ventilator, and it is known to cause birth defects in animals (it has not been proven that people are at risk, but if you are pregnant you should be nowhere near a hospital room where ribavirin is being given).
-Pratically speaking, we rarely if ever resort to ribavirin for treatment of RSV.
+These days, hardly anyone resorts to ribavirin for treatment of RSV.

 We also now have available immune globulin specifically for RSV.
 These come in two forms: an immune globulin produced from patients who have had RSV and are now immune to it, and another that is produced by recombinant DNA technology.
 The recombinant immune globulin can be given by your child's doctor in the office; the other form must be given through an IV, and is usually given only in the hospital.
 These immune globulins can be given to patients who are particularly at risk for RSV, such as premature babies.
 Unfortunately the RSV immune globulin needs to be given every month during the RSV season.
 In severe cases we may give RSV immune globulin to a baby with active RSV if she is due for a dose anyway, since that can help her get rid of the virus faster.
 Your doctor can give you more details, and help you determine whether this is a good idea for your child.